Below we will outline the types of interviews you may encounter in your application process, and give you tips on how to prepare for them.

 In this exercise you are given a group brief and 5 minutes to read through it on your own.
 After the five minutes are up, your group has 20 minutes to discuss the topic as a group, and come up with a conclusion.
 The individual briefs will all be different with each group member required to put forward a case for something else.
 This means that you have to take part and contribute fully to the group.
 Your group is allowed to choose just one option, so you need to be prepared to listen to the others and evaluate whether another option is better.
 The group exercise is designed to have you working as a team, so your role is to be an effective team member.

-Prepare your group exercise strategy in advance, thinking about approaches for making sure your perspective is put forward without taking over the entire conversation.
+Prepare your group exercise strategy in advance and think about approaches for making sure your perspective is put forward without taking over the entire conversation.
 Also think about how to deal with others who want to talk and not listen.
 Get more tips for your group exercise with JobTestPrep.